-Green Mountain Crossroads works locally and regionally throughout northern New England.
+Out in the Open works locally and regionally throughout northern New England.
 They work to connect rural LGBTQ people to build community, visibility, knowledge and power.
 They believe rural places are and should be welcoming homes to people of all genders, identities, and orientations.
 They believe in building, renewing, and supporting rural LGBTQ people, and in prioritizing those voices.

 241 North Winooski Avenue

 The mission of Outright Vermont (ORVT) is to build safe, healthy, and supportive environments for gay, lesbian, bisexual, transgender, queer, and questioning youth.
 ORVT is one of the longest standing queer organizations in Vermont and the only one that works specifically with young people.
 By striving to empower queer youth, model positive cross-generational learning and leadership, and to address lateral oppressions including racism, classism, and heterosexism, ORVT is building a safer, healthier, and more supportive world for all young people.
 Outright Vermont provides many programs, including a drop-in center, youth group, transgroup, and camp outright.